agusorte/project_selfdriving/README.md

 You want to test with your datasets then you need to modidy the following files inside of config/: ros.yalm, cam_calib.yalm, setting.yalm.
 These files contain all the topic read and written (publishes and subscribers).

-you can modify camera calibration parameres using the follofing file:
+you can modify camera calibration parameres using the following file:

 	project_selfdriving/config/cam_calib.yalm

-you can modify topics
+you can modify topics (publishers and subscribers)

 	project_velodyne/config/settings.yalm